makeabilitylab/physcomp/advancedio/smoothing-input.md

 > the moving average is the most common filter in DSP, mainly because it is the easiest digital filter to understand and use.
 In spite of its simplicity, the moving average filter is optimal for a common task: reducing random noise...
 {: .fs-4 } -->

-Despite its simplicity, a moving average filter of window size 5 or 10 is often all you will need in your physical computing projects.
-Depending your on your use context and underlying sensors + circuit setup, we encourage you to play around with various smoothing approaches and tuning parameters (in this case, the window size).
+Despite its simplicity, a moving average filter often all you will need in your physical computing projects.
+This, of course, depends on your use context and the underlying sensors + circuit setup.
+Thus, we encourage you to play around with various smoothing approaches and tuning parameters.
 If you're sampling a sensor 20 times per second (~20Hz), then a window size of 10 will capture roughly 500ms of data.
 So, it may be useful to think in terms of time rather than samples.

+Below, we compute three different moving average filter window sizes: 5, 10, and 20 and show the resulting filter output in red, green, and yellow, respectively.

 <!-- The object-oriented filtering approach makes it easy to test and compare the effect of different window sizes on the filtered output. -->

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/MovingAverageWithThreeWindowSizes-Optimized.mp4" type="video/mp4" />
 </video>
-**Video** This video demonstrates three different window sizes (5, 10, and 20) with the moving average filter.
-For this video, we used [this code](https://github.com/makeabilitylab/arduino/blob/master/Filters/MovingAverageFilterWindowSizeDemo/MovingAverageFilterWindowSizeDemo.ino) and the [Arduino Serial Plotter](https://diyrobocars.com/2020/05/04/arduino-serial-plotter-the-missing-manual/).
+**Video** This video graphs raw analog input (blue) and filtered output from three different moving average window sizes: 5 (red line), 10 (green), and 20 (yellow).
+To produce this video, we used [this code](https://github.com/makeabilitylab/arduino/blob/master/Filters/MovingAverageFilterWindowSizeDemo/MovingAverageFilterWindowSizeDemo.ino) and the [Arduino Serial Plotter](https://diyrobocars.com/2020/05/04/arduino-serial-plotter-the-missing-manual/).
+You should [try it](https://github.com/makeabilitylab/arduino/blob/master/Filters/MovingAverageFilterWindowSizeDemo/MovingAverageFilterWindowSizeDemo.ino) yourself!
 {: .fs-1 }

 #### Arduino implementation

 The official Arduino [signal smoothing tutorial](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Smoothing) uses a moving average filter.
 Cleverly, their code uses an optimization (which we borrow below) to avoid iterating over the entire window to compute each new average.
 Instead, we simply subtract the least recent reading in our sliding window from a running total.
-The code also uses a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) to eliminate needless memory allocations.
+The code also uses a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) to eliminate needless memory allocations, which is important on constrained systems like microcontrollers.

 {% highlight C %}
-// subtract the last reading:
-_sampleTotal = _sampleTotal - _samples[_curReadIndex];

 // read the sensor value
 int sensorVal = analogRead(SENSOR_INPUT_PIN);

+// subtract the last reading from our sliding window _sampleTotal = _sampleTotal - _samples[_curReadIndex];

-_samples[_curReadIndex] = sensorVal;
+// add in current reading to our sliding window _samples[_curReadIndex] = sensorVal;

-// add the reading to the total:
+// add the reading to the total
 _sampleTotal = _sampleTotal + _samples[_curReadIndex];

+// calculate the average:
+_sampleAvg = _sampleTotal / SMOOTHING_WINDOW_SIZE;

-// advance to the next position in the array:
-_curReadIndex = _curReadIndex + 1;
+// advance to the next position in the array _curReadIndex = _curReadIndex + 1;

 // if we're at the end of the array...